February 9-11, 2018

 At this weekend-long retreat, participants will engage in hands-on experiences with RP/RJ circles.

 Additionally, this weekend will allow participants to consider how our intersectional identities, and our beliefs and values (spiritual and otherwise) provide us with the lens through which we engage with this work.

-Rebecca Del Toro is the Associate Director at Teachers Unite, an independent membership organization of public school educators in New York City collaborating with youth and parents to transform the city's public schools and resist the school-to-prison pipeline.
+is the Associate Director at Teachers Unite an independent membership organization of public school educators in New York City collaborating with youth and parents to transform the city's public schools and resist the school to prison-pipeline.

-Megan Moskop is currently a student in the MALS (Masters in Liberal Studies) program at the CUNY Graduate Center.
-She has been a NYC public school special education teacher for the past 8 years, and has also served as a High School Admissions Coordinator and UFT Delegate.
+is currently a student in the MALS (Masters in Liberal Studies) program at the CUNY graduate Center.
+She has been an NYC public school special education teacher for the past 8 years, and has also served as a High School Admissions Coordinator and UFT Delegate.

 Register by January 29th: $230/adults; $115/ages 13-22; $58/infants; $165/commuters.

 After January 29th: $250/125/63/185

 Childcare available with 3 weeks notice.